iamAkolab/java_codecademy/learn-advanced-java/Socket/Sockets.md

 TCP is a communication protocol that enables applications to exchange messages over a network and ensure the successful delivery of exchanged data packets.
 Due to its reliability, TCP is the favored protocol for many types of common applications.
 ![TCP](https://github.com/iamAkolab/java_codecademy/blob/main/learn-advanced-java/Socket/TCP.jpg)

+## Introducing Sockets
+A socket is an endpoint that essentially allows us to connect the client and server using transmission control protocol.
+The TCP layer can identify where the data should be sent to since a socket is tied to a specific port number.
+The combination of the IP address and port number is the endpoint.

+So, why is this important?
+Sockets essentially allow one computer to communicate with many different clients at once!

+## Conclusion
+Great job learning about what sockets in Java are and how they in the client-server architecture.
+As we continue with the unit we’ll learn how to build a socket program from scratch to fulfill different types of tasks and get a more in-depth look at the power behind sockets.